Royal Engineers: History

-The Royal Engineers trace their origins back to the military engineers brought to England by William the Conqueror, specifically Bishop Gundulf of Rochester Cathedral, and claim over 900 years of unbroken service to the crown.
+The Royal Engineers trace their origins back to the military engineers brought to England by William the Conqueror, specifically Bishop Gundulf of Rochester Cathedral, and claim over 900 years of unbroken service to the Crown.
 Engineers have always served in the armies of the Crown; however, the origins of the modern corps, along with those of the Royal Artillery, lie in the Board of Ordnance established in the 15th century.

-In Woolwich in 1716, the Board formed the Royal Regiment of Artillery and established a Corps of Engineers, consisting entirely of commissioned officers.
-The manual work was done by the Artificer Companies, made up of contracted civilian artisans and labourers.
-In 1772, a Soldier Artificer Company was established for service in Gibraltar, the first instance of non-commissioned military engineers.
+In Woolwich in 1716, the board formed the Royal Regiment of Artillery and established a Corps of Engineers that was exclusive to commissioned officers.
+The manual work for this corps was done by separate Artificer Companies of contracted civilian artisans and labourers until in 1772 a Soldier Artificer Company was established for service in Gibraltar that was the first instance of non-commissioned military engineers.

+In 1787, the officer Corps of Engineers was granted the royal prefix and became known as the Royal Engineers.
+The officer Royal Engineers during the 19th century were a socially exclusive elite land-marine force, whose officers were drawn from the upper middle-class and landed gentry of British society, who performed, in addition to military engineering, 'reconnaissance work, led storming parties, demolished obstacles in assaults, carried out rear-guard actions in retreats and other hazardous tasks'.

-In 1787, the Corps of Engineers was granted the Royal prefix, and adopted its current name; in the same year, a Corps of Royal Military Artificers was formed, consisting of non-commissioned officers and privates, to be led by the Royal Engineers.
-Ten years later, the Gibraltar company (which had remained separate) was absorbed, and in 1812 the unit's name was changed to the Corps of Royal Sappers and Miners.
+Also in 1787, a subordinate Corps of Royal Military Artificers was formed of non-commissioned officers and privates to be directed by the Royal Engineers.
+In 1797, the Soldier Artificer Company of Gibraltar was incorporated into that Corps of Royal Military Artificers and in 1812 that unit's name was changed to the Corps of Royal Sappers and Miners.
+This Corps of Royal Sappers and Miners remained unintegrated with the officer Royal Engineers until 1856.

-The Corps has no battle honours.
+The corps has no battle honours.
 In 1832, the regimental motto, Ubique & Quo Fas Et Gloria Ducunt ("Everywhere" & "Where Right And Glory Lead"; in Latin fas implies "sacred duty") was granted.
-The motto signified that the Corps had seen action in all the major conflicts of the British Army and almost all of the minor ones as well.
+The motto signified that the corps had seen action in all of the major and many of the minor conflicts of the British Army.